opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/identity-federation-github.md

 # Identity Federation with GitHub

 Identity Federation in Keycloak refers to the ability to use external identity providers to authenticate users in your application.
-In this context, GitHub can be used as an identity provider, allowing users to log in to your Open Telekom Cloud tenant using their GitHub credentials.
+In this context, GitHub can be used as an identity provider, allowing users to log in to your T Cloud Public tenant using their GitHub credentials.
 Users can choose to log in with their GitHub accounts and Keycloak takes care of the authentication process, providing a seamless experience for users while ensuring security and centralized identity management for external accounts that are not actively managed in your tenant's IAM.

 ## Prerequisites